lacework-dev/Cloud-Hunter/README.md

   }
 }"""

-# Hunting with a LQL rule that is stored in a file:
-$ ./cloud-hunter.py -hunt """$(cat /path/to/file.lql)"""

-# Raw hunting can be combined with anytime, output, and counting options as well...
+# Raw hunting can be combined with any time, output, and counting options as well...

 # Example hunting over a 30-day period (default is 7-days):
 $ ./cloud-hunter.py -hunt "query" -t 30